philusdevs/Hykros-Lobby/content/simulacra/huang.md

 <h4 style="text-align: center;"> Trait: Volt </h4>

 When the weapon is fully charged, the next attack will strongly paralyze targets for 1 second and electrify them for 6 seconds, removing all their buffs and dealing damage equal to 144% of ATK.
-Targets can't receive any buffs for the next 6 seconds.
+Electrified targets can't receive any buffs for the next 6 seconds.

 <h4 style="text-align: center;"> Elemental Resonance </h4>

-**Volt Resonance:** Equip 2 Volt element weapons to increase Volt Attack by 20% and Volt Resistance by 40%.

-**Call Lightning:** When Azure Dragon hits a target, Call Lightning chase damage can be triggered once every 1.5s.
-Call Lightning damage per second: 1,875%*Volt Attack + 31%*Max HP + 1,125%*Sum of Resistances + 3,750%*Crit Rate
-Call Lightning attribute is Normal Attack damage, but will not trigger additional effects.
-Call Lightning is not affected by elemental damage increase/decrease nor final damage increase/decrease multipliers other than Titan unique stat.
-The damage of Call Lightning will be multiplied by 2.5x if there is any Flame/Frost/Physical Weapon equipped.
+**Volt Resonance:** Increase volt ATK by 15% and volt resistance by 25%.
+Activate by equipping 2 or more volt weapons.
+This set effect works in the off-hand slot.
+Cannot stack with effects of the same type.

+**Thunderboom: On-Field:** When landing any hit with Azure Dragon, it deals damage to nearby targets equal to 131.3% of volt ATK plus 1.9% of the Wanderer's Max HP plus 68.8% of the sum of all the Wanderer's resistance types plus 250% of crit.
+This effect can be triggered up to 1 time every 1.5 seconds.
+The Thunderboom damage is counted as normal attack damage.
+If there is 1 flame/ frost/physical weapon of any kind equipped, Thunderboom damage is multiplied by 1.3 times.
+In addition, Thunderboom damage is not affected by any damage boost except from the effects from Titan equipment, and cannot trigger additional attack effects.

 <h4 style="text-align: center;"> Advancements </h4>

-1★ When using the Held Normal of Azure Dragon, summon 2 Little Azure Dragons once.
-Each Little Azure Dragon restores the HP of summoned objects by 20%.
-The Held Normal of Azure Dragon and the damage of Little Azure Dragons are also increased by 50%.
-Obtain 3 stacks of Azure Dragon Power when using Azure Dragon's Skill.
-Obtain 1 stack of Azure Dragon Power when using other Volt weapon's Skills.

-3★ The Main Skill cooldown of Volt weapons is decreased by 33%.
-Not affected by Skill Cooldowns, clearing, resets, and changes.
-Additionally, gain a 30% increase in Volt Damage.
-These effects can activate in the background.

-5★ Resist fatal damage and gain damage immunity for a short time.
-60s cd.
-This effect can activate in the background.
-When Fortitude Resonance is active, Azure Dragon's Discharge will have a minor suction effort towards non-boss enemies, bypassing superarmor.
-When Fortitude Resonance is active and you are in team play, every time Azure Dragon hits with the Held Normal, every 6s generate a Lightning Timestamp.Lightning Timestamps will chain together to form a Power Grid which lasts up to 20s that blocks the movement and projectiles of enemies.
+1★ Each time after Thunder Burst charges, 2 Azuras will appear.
+Each Azura will restore 20% Max HP to other summons.
+Increase Thunder Burst's charged attack and shockwave damage by 30%.
+After using Azure Moon, immediately gain 3 stacks of Qinglong's Might.
+Using other volt weapons' skills will grant 1 stack of Qinglong's Might instead.

+3★ When Azure Dragon is equipped, reduce all volt weapon base skill cooldowns by 20%.
+This is not affected by other cooldown clearing, resetting, or changing effects.
+Additionally, increase the Wanderer's volt damage by 15%.
+This effect works in the off-hand slot.

+5★ When the Wanderer receives lethal damage, prevent lethal damage 1 time and gain damage immunity for a short duration.
+This effect can only trigger 1 time every 60 seconds and works in the off-hand slot. </br> After activating Fortitude Resonance: Using Soaring Dragon draws in nearby targets, ignoring hyperbody (ineffective against bosses).
+In team play, Thunder Burst will produce 1 volt timestamp every 6 seconds while charging, which will link up in the order they are produced to form a power grid.
+The power grid can block enemies' movements and their projectile damage.
+Each volt timestamp lasts for up to 20 seconds.

-6★ After using Azure Dragon's Skill, increase 15% Volt Damage and 25% Final Damage for 30s.
+6★ After using Azure Moon, increase the Wanderer's volt damage by 10% and final damage by 10% for 30

 </br>